abetusk/ellemal-data/witch-cat/README.md

 Notes
 ---

-* To alleviate strain on EL pnael connections, a strain relief piece is put on the ends.
+* To alleviate strain on EL panel connections, a strain relief piece is put on the ends.
 * The `WITCH` is longer than the A6 panels used, so two A6 panels were put together, cutting each so that the 'seam' would be underneath the fabric patch in between the `WIT` and the `CH`.
 * See lettering for more details on the lettering specifics.
 I believe the outline was combined